technofocus-pte/mgrtdvopsghdepth/Lab09/Lab9.md

     3. Authenticate via browser

   ![A screen shot of a computer AI-generated content may be incorrect.](./media/image8.png)

   ![A computer screen shot of a black screen AI-generated content may be incorrect.](./media/image9.png)

   ![A screenshot of a device AI-generated content may be incorrect.](./media/image10.png)

 10. Click on **Authorize github** button.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image11.png)

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image12.png)

 11. Switch back to PowerShell window.

   ![A computer screen shot of a computer program AI-generated content may be incorrect.](./media/image13.png)

 12. After login, confirm by running:

-gh auth status
+  +++gh auth status+++

   ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image14.png)

 13. Verify GEC Org Admin Permissions.
 If you can list org repos, you’re properly authenticated and ready.Replace ORG-NAME with your organization name and then run it.

-> gh repo list ORG-NAME
+  +++gh repo list ORG-NAME+++

   ![A screen shot of a computer AI-generated content may be incorrect.](./media/image15.png)

 ### Task 2 – Install the GEI (GitHub Enterprise Importer) Extension

 1. Run below command to install GitHub Enterprise importer extension.

-gh extension install github/gh-gei
+  +++gh extension install github/gh-gei+++

   ![A screen shot of a computer AI-generated content may be incorrect.](./media/image16.png)

 2. Confirm installation:

-> gh gei -h
+  +++gh gei -h+++

   ![A screen shot of a computer AI-generated content may be incorrect.](./media/image17.png)

 3. Verify installation:

-gh gei --help
+  +++gh gei --help+++

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image18.png)

 ### Task 3 : Create an Azure DevOps personal access token